Mat-thieu/JS_util/README.md

 	// Fires the event
 	events.fire('testzor');

-	// Removes the event
+	// Removes the event and tries to fire it (which will not work, you'll get notified in the dev console) events.off('testzor').fire('testzor');
-	events.off('testzor');

-	// This will notifty you that testzor does not exist events.fire('testzor');
 }, 1500);
 ```
 **NOTE: You can attatch multiple functions to the same event name.**